Fundraising ideas for teens

 Donate or dare

-Pledge to do something wild, exciting, or newsworthy if your fundraising campaign hits or exceeds its target.
+Pledge to do something wild, exciting, or newsworthy if your campaign hits its goal.
+Shaving your head is a classic option for this fundraising idea!

-Share regular campaign updates and add a goal bar to your fundraising page to keep the momentum going and encourage more donations.
+Share regular updates on your fundraising page and add a goal bar to keep the momentum going and drive more donations.

 Recycling drive

-Ask supporters to collect recyclable materials like cans, bottles, or even old tech, then use a service that helps you turn these items into cash.
-Recycling drives work as great long-term fundraising activities.
-Keep your supporters engaged and remind them where and when they can drop off materials with your email marketing software.
+Recycling drives work great for long-term fundraising.
+Keep your supporters engaged and remind them when and where they can drop off materials via your email marketing software.

 Caroling

-Embrace the holiday spirit and spread joy by going caroling around town or at an event.
-Pass the hat for cash donations AND hold a big QR code or text-to-donate number for easy mobile giving!
+Embrace the holiday spirit and spread joy by going caroling around town or at a seasonal event.
+Pass the hat for cash donations and display a large QR code or text-to-donate number for easy mobile giving.

 Crowdfunding campaign